Sokichi Furutani: Overview

-The National Police Agency designed the case as "Police Agency Wide Area Important Designated Case No. 105 Case" on December 9, after establishing that the latest murder, that of a judo lecturer killed in Kasuya-gun, Fukuoka, on November 22, was the work of a serial offender.
+The National Police Agency designated the case as "Police Agency Wide Area Important Designated Case No. 105 Case" on December 9, after establishing that the latest murder, that of a judo lecturer killed in Kasuya-gun, Fukuoka, on November 22, was the work of a serial offender.
 At the end of November, the so-called "Kumamoto Private Meeting" was put in charge of unmasking the offender.
-Based on a picture sent from a woman living in Kotohirayama, Kagawa Prefecture, the Ōmuta-based agency learned of a picture showing four people, among them aforementioned woman and Sokichi Furutani.
+Based on a picture sent from a woman living in Kotohirayama, Kagawa Prefecture, the Ōmuta-based agency learned of a picture showing four people, among them the aforementioned woman and Sokichi Furutani.
 He was now sought for questioning.

 On December 11, in Fushimi-ku, Kyoto, authorities found that a fingerprint was consistent with those of Sokichi Furutani, who was designated as Internationally Wanted the following day.
 On that very day, Furutani was in Nishinomiya, walking around the coastal bank when he came across two local salvagers (51 and 69-years-old, respectively), whom he beat to death with a hammer.

 Coincidentally, a patrol of police officers were near the scene when they discovered the bodies of the two men in a hut.
 To their surprise, Sokichi was also hiding in the shadows of that very same hut, and tried to escape.
 Without a weapon, he still ignored the warnings from police, but Furutani, who was 51 at the time, was not physically capable of outrunning the multiple police officers who were on his tail.

 Initially, he denied any and all charges against him, blaming a fictitious accomplice while proclaiming his own innocence, much like with his 1951 crimes.
 However, this time the prosecution had sufficient evidence, and Sokichi Furutani was sentenced to death.
 When asked for a reason for the killings, he gave a very simple answer: he begged for meals and accommodation, and killed those who refused.
-Discounting his initial murders, eight men were murdered, including some construction workers.
+Not counting his initial murders, eight men were murdered, including some construction workers.

 Police also determined that Furutani was responsible for an additional murder of an old man between 1964 and 1965, but lacked the appropriate evidence for it.
 In total, the prosecution accused him of committing 12 murders.